-The NED is derived from diverse source data that are processed to a common coordinate system and unit of vertical measure.
-All NED elevation values are in meters.
+The seamless elevation layers are derived from diverse source data that are processed to a common coordinate system and unit of vertical measure.
+All seamless elevation values are in meters.

 The Shuttle Radar Topography Mission (SRTM) digital elevation dataset was collected by a modified radar system that flew on board the Space Shuttle Endeavor in February 2000, using a technique known as Interferometric Synthetic Aperture Radar (IfSAR) t

-The NED serves as the elevation layer of The National Map, and provides elevation information for earth science studies and mapping applications in the United States.
+The data serves as the elevation theme of The National Map, and provides elevation information for earth science studies and mapping applications in the United States.

 To cite the NED in a publication, please use the following literature references: